 The school admits both girls and boys into the Sixth Form.
 Admission is based on academic potential to follow the courses offered.
-Kings Norton Sixth Form prioritises applications from students at Kings Norton Girls’ School and Kings Norton Boys’ School, who have met the minimum academic requirements for a course.
+Kings Norton Sixth Form prioritises applications from students at Kings Norton Girls’ School, children of staff that work at Kings Norton girls’ School and students at Kings Norton Boys’ School, who have met the minimum academic requirements for a course.

 (assuming that entrance requirements indicated below are met)